-4. Equality Implications
+6. Equality implications

-4.1 The Council will be publishing its gender pay gap for the fourth year in April.
+6.1 The Council will be publishing its gender pay gap for the sixth year in April.
 The Council may need to consider what new actions it may wish to take to improve its position on gender pay.
+An equality Impact Assessment will be competed for the remodelling of the Salary Scales due the legal requirement to implement the National Living Wage with effect from 1st April 2024.